 Physiotherapy Treatment of Cervical Spondylosis- looking beyond shortwave and traction

 Cervical spondylosis is one of the most common conditions referred by doctors to physiotherapists.
 In this article, we discuss the several causes of pain in cervical spondylosis and the anatomical structures responsible for it.
-Specific treatment targetted to each of these structures is subsequently described.
-This highlights the crux of our clinical reasoning.
-Furthermore, the article adds clarity on how the actual cause and not just the symptom is treated, making the recovery lasting and more cost-effective for patients (Jull et al 2002, ).
+We will cover specific treatment targeted to each of these structures.
+This highlights the crux of our clinical reasoning, and adds clarity on how the actual cause is treated.
+This makes the recovery lasting and more cost-effective for patients (Jull et al 2002, ).

 Often, patients with neck pain present with a forward head posture (see fig 1), thoracic kyphosis and either a lordotic or flat lower back.
-In this posture, because of the thoracic kyphosis, the lower cervical is held in constant flexion whilst their upper cervical is in extension.
+The lower cervical is in constant flexion.
+On the other hand, their upper cervical is in extension.
+This is due to the thoracic kyphosis.
 This posture will put the C0/1, C1/2 and maybe C2/3 facet joints in constant compression, leading to joint degeneration at those levels.
-Pfaffenrath and Kaube (1990) and Nilsson (1995) found that 14-18% of chronic headaches are cervicogenic, i.e. headaches which result from musculoskeletal dysfunction in the cervical spine.
+Pfaffenrath and Kaube (1990) and Nilsson (1995) found that 14-18% of chronic headaches are cervicogenic, i.e. headaches.
+These resulted from musculoskeletal dysfunction in the cervical spine.
 Hence we assess and treat the upper cervical spine in patients with cervicogenic headache.
-Additionally, unless the compression on C0-3 is relieved through thoracic spine extension and upper cervical retraction any treatment will be short term.
+Any treatment will be short term.
+This is so, unless the compression on C0-3 is relieved through thoracic spine extension and upper cervical retraction.

 Due to the facet joint degeneration in cervical spondylosis, the affected joints will have a loss of normal range of movement.
 This results in other levels having to compensate, leading to increased loading and eventual wear and tear.
-When there is a significant amount of hypomobility, the general range of motion will be limited and clients will often complain of achiness (“sng”) in the neck and referred pain to the respective dermatomes.
+The general range of motion is limited.
+Clients too tend to complain of achiness (“sng”) in the neck and referred pain to the respective dermatomes when there is significant amount of hypomobility.
 Zito et al (2006) found that in cervicogenic headaches C0/C1, C1/2 were significantly hypomobile.
 Hypomobility is treated with mobilization of the affected facet joints and self-mobilization techniques using a Mulligan cervical strap.

 Another presentation that we as physiotherapists find is that the vertebrae can be rotated either at one level or at several levels.
 This happens when there is muscle spasm, trigger points or hypertonic muscles unilaterally at those levels causing lateral flexion.
 Since those joints are already malpositioned, it is impossible to have a normal range of motion at those levels.
 Using those joints in our functional activities which require full range will result in irritation of the surrounding structures.
 To normalize range requires normalization of the position of the vertebrae.
 This is done by reducing spasm and lengthening the affected muscles.
 A technique that is often used to achieve this is called Muscle energy technique (see fig 2).
 This technique involves submaximal contraction of the affected muscle and on post contraction, this muscle in stretched to a new length.
 This is a more effective technique than plain stretching because of the specificity of the level and enhanced post contraction- relaxation phase.
 Muscle energy technique promotes muscle relaxation by activating the golgi tendon reflex.
 It has also been proposed that temporary muscle fatigue blocks reflex-contraction thus allowing for an increase of range of motion to beyond the barrier.

-Due to poor posture, wrong types of muscles are used imposing undue stress on the spine and causing pain.
+Wrong types of muscles are sometimes used.
+This imposes undue stress on the spine and causing pain due to poor posture.
 There are two basic types of muscle – phasic (power muscles) and tonic (postural muscles).
 The power muscles create movement.
 Examples of these muscles in the neck are the sternocleidomastoid (SCM), scalenes and the levator scapulae.
 The tonic muscle work at low levels and their function is to stabilize.
 Examples of such muscles in the neck are the deep neck flexors and the longus capitus and colli.